CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day2_lab18.md

    > **Tip:** You can further extend this flow by notifying the SOC via Teams or email, or even triggering an Azure Logic App or Defender investigation.

-> **Congratulations** on completing the task!
+> **Congratulations** on completing the Lab!
 Now, it's time to validate it.
 Here are the steps:
-> - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+> - Hit the Validate button for the corresponding lab.
+If you receive a success message, you can proceed to the next lab.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 <validation step="94eca9d3-0a24-4b20-8a82-95818f1fac73" />

 ## Review

-In this exercise, you completed a comprehensive automated incident response setup using Microsoft Defender XDR, Microsoft Sentinel, Power Automate, and SharePoint:
+In this lab, you have completed the following:

 - Created a SharePoint communication site and a custom list to store metadata from flagged Outlook emails.
 - Built a Power Automate flow to log flagged email details into the SharePoint list in real-time.